mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

 ```

 This way, we are telling the operator that we are expecting a `Secret` to be available eventually, enabling the use of GitOps tools to seed the password:
-- [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets): The `Secret` is reconciled from a `SealedSecret`, which is de-encrypted by the sealed-secrets controller.
+- [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets): The `Secret` is reconciled from a `SealedSecret`, which is decrypted by the sealed-secrets controller.
 - [external-secrets](https://github.com/external-secrets/external-secrets): The `Secret` is reconciled fom an `ExternalSecret`, which is read by the external-secrets controller from an external secrets source (Vault, AWS Secrets Manager ...).

 ## Probes

 Kubernetes probes serve as an inversion of control mechanism, enabling the application to communicate its health status to Kubernetes.
-This enables Kubernetes to take appropriate actions, such as restarting or stop sending traffic to `Pods`, when the application is unhealthy.
+This enables Kubernetes to take appropriate actions when the application is unhealthy, such as restarting or stop sending traffic to `Pods`.

 > [!IMPORTANT]
 > Make sure you check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) if you are unfamiliar with Kubernetes probes.